noelgarber/PACM/README.md

 Peptide Array-based Conditional position-weighted Matrices

 This is a pipeline for analyzing peptide array in vitro binding data (e.g. using the SPOT method) for dynamically defining short linear motifs (SLiMs).
-As no other tools (to my knowledge) exist for analyzing this kind of data, this one is now public and free to use (with attribution)!

 SLiMs are often defined by a position-weighted matrix that assigns values to different positions in the peptide sequence.
 Historically, this approach is unable to account for intra-peptide residue-residue interactions.
 For example, a particular residue existing